the stolen diamond

 It was this sneaky pensioner all along!
-She carefully plotted a scheme of which to FRAME poor Gardener Gumpass, and cause the police to suspect that Lady Elizabeth put him up to it.
-She played on rumours of Gumpass' love for Elizabeth.
-Her goal was to make it look that Lady Elizabeth had taken advantage of Gumpass' love and made him steal the diamond for her, in promise of rewarding him with marriage.
+She carefully plotted a scheme to FRAME poor Gardener Gumpass, and cause the police to suspect that Lady Elizabeth put him up to it.
+She played on rumours of Gumpass's love for Elizabeth.
+Her goal was to make it look that Lady Elizabeth had taken advantage of Gumpass's love and made him steal the diamond for her, in promise of rewarding him with marriage.

 How she did this was clever.
 We know she has MANY highly-trained small dogs as her beloved pets, and we saw in the comic that they were capable of performing complex tasks like standing on each others' heads and pouring a cup of tea for the police.
 Arianne sent one of her dogs to chase the security guard's cat as a diversion, so that the guard would go looking for it.
 While he was away, she sent her dogs through the cat flap with GARDEN SHEARS.
 No human would be big enough to get through, but a small dog would.